obscuritylabs/PythonFundamentals/04_python3_types/slides/04_04_python_data_structure.md

 ---
 # Working with Python `dict`
-Python Dictionaries are simular to lists as they are mutable and values can be changed. but unlike list you would need to know where every entry is within the list to look up a phone number right?
+Python Dictionaries are similar to lists as they are mutable and values can be changed. but unlike a list, you would need to know where every entry is within the list to look up a phone number right?

 Python `dict` provides a lookup table to handle this: